 Thomas E. Besser

-Professor and the Rocky Crate D.V.M and Wild Sheep Foundation Chair in Wild Sheep Disease Research
+Professor and Rocky Crate-Wild Sheep Foundation Chair in Wild Sheep Disease Research

 Office Phone: 509-335-6075

 My principal research focus is the epidemiology of zoonotic bacterial agents in their domestic animal reservoirs.
 In addition, I have recently been working on the etiology of bighorn sheep pneumonia.

 I’m particularly interested in those agents that cause human food-borne diseases.
 The long-term goal of my research is the development of practical measures to reduce the prevalence of these agents in the animal reservoir as a means of reducing the risk of human disease.